 Fill in a Name for your storage account and the Resource group.

-When you're ready click Create and wait for the account to get created.
+When you're ready, click Create and wait for the account to be created.

 When account creation is complete, you will get a notification (the bell icon in the top menu bar).